-Many of you may not yet fully understand the term ‘personal shopper’ since it’s relatively new in the market, but it basically is a paid service whereby the ‘personal shopper’ receives a fee to help their customers or clients shop and includes personalized consultation and delivery.
+If you have no idea what 'personal shopping' is, it basically is a paid service whereby the ‘personal shopper’ receives a fee to help their customers or clients shop and includes personalized consultation and delivery.

 For many shopaholics out there, it is a dream come true to be able to shop for a living and create a career out of it.
 Nonetheless, to be a successful personal shopper you will require the right skills and knowledge.

-In Malaysia, there is actually an increasing number of people who are becoming personal shoppers, either on a full-time or part-time basis supported by the readily social media platforms and higher demand of local consumers.
-For example, a part-time shopper who is also working in the Melaka Historic City Council, Nazziatul Hikmah Abd Rahman shared that she derived a decent income from personal shopping recently.
+In Malaysia, there is actually an increasing number of people who are becoming personal shoppers, either on a full-time or part-time basis supported by the readily available social media platforms and higher demand of local consumers.
+For example, a part-time shopper who is also working in the Melaka Historic City Council, Nazziatul Hikmah Abd Rahman, shared that she derived a decent income from personal shopping.

-To give you an idea of the booming industry of personal shopping just take a look at HonestBee, a Singapore-based online grocery concierge and delivery service that ventured into Malaysia a few months ago.
+To give you an idea of the booming industry of personal shopping just take a look at HonestBee, a Singapore-based online grocery concierge and delivery service that ventured into Malaysia a few years back.
 They compete with Happy Fresh, a company that runs a similar business in the country.

 Or, you can look at GoGet Malaysia that helps customers to run errands, receive or deliver parcels, shop or even queue for tickets like this guy in New York!

 To help you better understand the industry, CompareHero.my spoke with the Founder of Helpr.my, Ang Kok Seong to gain insights on becoming a personal shopper and how the local industry operates.

 Find the right category